-- Many students will be walking and/or riding bicycles to school along the sidewalks and county roadways - Parents should ensure that children who ride bicycles wear properly fitting helmets - Expect heavy traffic back-ups in school zones - Parents should have children ride school buses when bus routes are available alleviating unnecessary traffic in school zones - Motorists should avoid school zones if at all possible - Be patient and drive carefully - The first few weeks of school are always extra busy so leave plenty of time to travel - When a school bus stops and the red lights are flashing traffic approaching from either direction is required to stop - Reduce or eliminate any distractions inside your car so you can concentrate on the road and your surroundings - Put down the phone - Do not text and drive - If you have any type of emergency or get into an accident, call 9-1-1 immediately - o tell the operator the location of the emergency - o answer all of the questions appropriately - emergency vehicles are dispatched immediately answering the dispatcher's questions does not delay the response.
+- Many students will be walking and/or riding bicycles to school along the sidewalks and county roadways - Parents should ensure that children who ride bicycles wear properly fitting helmets - Parents SHOULD NOT drop of their children around the corner from a school zone to walk the remainder of the way this causes added congestion and creates hazards - Expect heavy traffic back-ups in school zones - Parents should have children ride school buses when bus routes are available alleviating unnecessary traffic in school zones - Motorists should avoid school zones if at all possible - Be patient and drive carefully - The first few weeks of school are always extra busy so leave plenty of time to travel - When a school bus stops and the red lights are flashing traffic approaching from either direction is required to stop - Reduce or eliminate any distractions inside your car so you can concentrate on the road and your surroundings

+- Put down the phone - Do not text and drive - If you have any type of emergency or get into an accident, call 9-1-1 immediately - o tell the operator the location of the emergency - o answer all of the questions appropriately - o emergency vehicles are dispatched immediately answering the dispatcher's questions does not delay the response.

-"Even in normal school years, the first week of school can be stressful for every commuter," said Hernando County Sheriff Al Nienhuis.
-"This year will be like none other in recent history.
-We all need to be both patient and vigilant as our youngest citizens make their way to school.
-Please be especially careful of distracted children walking and riding bicycles."
+"The first day of school is exciting for many but can cause stressful delays for morning commuters." said Hernando County Sheriff Al Nienhuis.
+"Please be both patient and vigilant as our youngest citizens make their way to school.
+Since children are easily distracted, it is up to the adult drivers to be especially careful as the school year gets underway."